 Work History Interview Questions

-- Name of company, position title, and description, dates of employment: Sometimes they will request addresses, supervisor names and more, so bring them if you have them.
+- Name of company, position title, description, and dates of employment: Sometimes, employers will request addresses, supervisor names and more, so bring them if you have them.

 - What major challenges and problems did you face?
 How did you handle them?
 This question is often one you'll dread.
 If you can come prepared with an example from one or more of your previous jobs that show problem-solving and resilience, it can be a big plus.